Meet Your Menopause Nurse

 The risk of side effects can be minimized by staying hydrated with water and herbal teas and resting as much as possible during your fast.

-5 Types of Fasting and How to Choose The Right One!
+5 Types of Fasting and How to Choose The Right One

 There are lots of different ways to approach fasting, depending on how often you want to do it and what kind of lifestyle you have.
 The benefits of fasting will be even greater if you can make healthful food choices on non-fast days, and always be mindful of how you are feeling day-to-day.
-If your menstrual cycle is giving you cramps and low energy, don’t fast that day.
-If menopausal insomnia is driving you nuts, don’t do anything longer than a 12-hour overnight fast.
-Always adapt the fasts to suit you and not the other way around.

 Here’s our easy guide to different types of fasting.